burgess01/PerformanceMetrics/writing/reflection.md

 ```

 #### Run the benchmarks and test cases for the `eval_intmin` program without memory performance results

+Here are the benchmarks and results from running my test cases:

 ```text
 go test -bench=.